pwilmart/mouse_lens_development_Khan2018_reanalysis/README.md

 We have a catch-22.
 Did the highly abundant proteins stay the same in abundance and the majority of the proteins go down in abundance?
 Or did the majority of the proteins stay the same abundance and the highly abundant proteins increased in abundance?
 Which normalization method and statistical testing results are the "correct" ones?

 I am not sure there is a simple answer here.
-Either normalization seems justifiable and the statistical testing results are consistent with how the normalization adjusted the data.
+Either normalization seems justifiable and the statistical testing results are consistent with how the normalization choice adjusted the data.
 The choice probably depends on what proteins are of most interest.
 The lens is dominated by over-expression of crystallins.
 If the behavior of the crystallins are of interest, maybe grand total intensity matching makes it easier to interpret the results.

-Maybe lower abundance proteins play important roles in developmental processes in the cortex and would be associated with the bulk of the proteins.
+Perhaps lower abundance proteins play important roles in developmental processes in the cortex and would be associated with the bulk of the proteins.
 TMM normalization seems more sensible for the majority of the proteins (more unchanged proteins, more balance between up and down expression changes, etc.).
-More important than which normalization is "best" (if that is even a valid question), is understanding how normalization and statistical testing are coupled so that erroneous interpretation of results can be avoided.
+More important than trying to determine which normalization is "best" (if that is even a valid question), is understanding how normalization and statistical testing are coupled so that erroneous interpretation of results can be avoided.

 ---